-And, as a general rule of thumb, always go with the SSD option over a HD.
-While you can get a portable HD with more storage for cheaper you’ll be sacrificing some crucial transfer speeds.
+As a general rule of thumb, always go with the SSD option over a HD.
+While you can get a portable HD with more storage for cheaper, you’ll be sacrificing some crucial transfer speeds.
 You’re better off buying an SSD, because they’ll effortlessly outperform any HD – especially if you plan on playing PS4 games directly from the drive.

-If you really want to stretch your dollar when it comes to buying a portable SSD, Samsung’s T5 is a solid, reliable choice that won’t blow out your wallet.
-You can currently grab one with 2TB of space for $265, which is a nice $65 discount from its usual $329 RRP.
+When it comes to buying a portable SSD, Samsung’s T7 is a solid, reliable choice that won’t blow out your wallet.
+You can currently grab the Samsung T7 with 2TB of space here for $369.

 Be it internal or external, WD Black are always a safe bet when it comes to SSDs.
-The P50 Pro Game Drive SSD (1TB) is optimised to be used as game storage.
+The P50 Pro Game Drive SSD packing 500GB is $259, while the 1TB one has much better value at $284.
+Either way, both are optimised to be used as game storage.
 With read speeds of up to 2000MB/s, you’ll get some super fast transfer and loading times .
-This WD Black SSD is currently on sale through Amazon for $288.68, so you can save yourself around $80 to $180 when compared to other retailers.
+This WD Black SSD is currently on sale through Amazon for $284, so you can save yourself around $80 to $180 when compared to other retailers.

 This article has been updated since its original publication.